My Story

 Quandl pioneered the category of “alternative data for finance” – datasets of great value to professional investors, but previously unused (and often unknown).
 Our alt data was used by a majority of the world’s top hedge funds, asset managers, fintechs, and investment banks, serving millions of downloads and powering billions in investment decisions.

-I wore many hats at Quandl: heading all things data; raising $20M in venture capital from blue-chip Silicon Valley investors; managing (at various times) finance, marketing, sales and ops; recruiting and team-building; and perhaps most importantly, setting culture and vision.
+I wore many hats at Quandl: heading all things data as Chief Data Officer; raising $20M in venture capital from blue-chip Silicon Valley investors; managing (at various times) finance, marketing, sales and ops; recruiting and team-building; and perhaps most importantly, setting culture and vision.

 Quandl was acquired by Nasdaq in 2018, in a substantial and successful exit.
 Tammer and I stayed on to run the business for a while longer, before moving on to fresh pastures.